KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 # Routing

+## SPA

+SPA is a single page applications.It does not make requests to server for every URL requests.You can use modern framework to create SPAs i.e Angular.

+Angular applications follow SPA architecture,where different views of web page can be activated according to browser URL.Any changes to that URL can be intercepted by Angular router and translated to routes that can activate a particular Angular component

+Angular has Routing functionality to create SPA.Also it offers SSR(Server Side Rendering) which supports SPA

+Scully is static website generator based on Jamstack architecture.It can cooperate with Angular router to prerender the content of an Angular application according to each route.

+## THEORY AND CONTEXT

+In old days,client-side applications were highly coupled with underlying server infrastructure.Much machinery was involved when we wanted to visit the page of a website using URL.The browser would send requested URL to the server,and the server should response with matching HTML file for that URL.This was complicated process that would result in delays and varying round-trip times.

+Modern web applications eliminate these problems using SPA architecture.A client needs to request a single HTML file only once from the server.Any subsequent changes to URL of the browser are handled internally from client infrastructure.In Angular,the router is responsible for intercepting in-app URL requests and handling them according to a defined route configuration.

+Jamstack is a hot,emerging technology that allows us to create fast and secure web applications.Can be used for any application type,i.e e-commerce website,SaaS web application or personal blog.Jamstack architecture is based on the pillars:-

+1. Performance - Pages are generated and prerendered during production,eliminating need to wait for content to load.
+2. Scaling - Content is a static files that can be served from anywhere,even from Content Delivery Network(CDN) provider that improves performance of application.
+3. Security - The serverless nature of server side processes and fact that content is already static eliminates potential attacks that target server infrastructures.

+Scully is first static website generator for Angular that embraces Jamstack approach.It essentially generates pages of Angular application during build time to be immediately available when requested

+## Angular Routing

 Routing in Angular allows the users to create a single-page application with multiple views and navigation between them.
 Users can switch between these views without losing the application state and properties.

 @angular/router Implements the Angular Router service , which enables navigation from one view to the next as users perform application tasks.The Router enables navigation by interpreting a browser URL as an instruction to change the view.